 Takes a series of average values and a series of weights and produces a weighted average for all values.
-The corresponding values should share one or more zero-indexed nodes and/or tags.
+The corresponding values should share one or more zero-indexed nodes.

-'''

-&target=weightedAverage(.transactions.mean,.transactions.count,0)

-'''
+''' &target=weightedAverage(.transactions.mean,.transactions.count,0) &target=weightedAverage(.transactions.mean,.transactions.count,1,3,4) '''